-INSPECTION ADDENDUM TO PSA - Form 35 (pages 107-108): Use on all residential transactions.
+INSPECTION ADDENDUM TO PSA - Form 35 (pages 99-100): Use on all residential transactions.

-In this addendum, the agreement is conditioned upon the Buyer's subjective satisfaction with inspections on the property including but not limited to structural, mechanical and general condition of the improvements, compliance with building and zoning codes, hazardous materials, pest inspection and soils/stability inspection.
-Do not forget to check this box, however, or the broker may have unwittingly forfeited their Buyer's right to an inspection.
+Inspection Contingency.
+In this addendum, the agreement is conditioned upon Buyer's subjective satisfaction with inspections on the property including but not limited to structural, mechanical and general condition of the improvements, compliance with building and zoning codes, hazardous materials, pest inspection and soils/stability inspection.

-Note: Only two people can perform the inspection: the Buyer themselves, or a licensed home inspector (or someone exempt from licensing).
+Note: Only two people can perform the general home inspection: Buyer themselves, or a licensed home inspector (or someone exempt from licensing) under RCW 18.280.
+Buy may engage other specialists in addition to the general home inspector such as plumbers, electricians, roofers, etc.

-Buyer and Seller will negotiate up front whether Buyer may or may not have sewer system scoped.

-Buyer's obligations: 1) order the inspection(s), 2) choose the inspector (could be anyone, but Buyer is solely responsible for interviewing and choosing this person), and 3) pay for the inspection(s).
+- a.
+Sewer Inspection.
+Buyer and Seller will negotiate up front whether Buyer's inspection may or may not include an inspection of the sewer system. - 2.
+Buyer's Obligations.
+1) order the inspection(s), 2) choose the inspector, but Buyer is solely responsible for interviewing and choosing this person), and 3) pay for the inspection(s).
 Buyer shall restore the property to the same condition it was prior to the inspection(s) and is responsible for any damage as a result of such inspection(s).
-Buyer is not obligated to provide a copy of the inspection report unless they are invoking their right to additional inspection(s) in which case they must give a copy of the written recommendation by the inspector of the additional inspection(s).
-The Buyer shall not, however, provide the inspection report or portions of the report to the Seller unless Seller requests otherwise.
-The Buyer may ask the Seller to make any corrections, regardless of whether they were cited by an inspector.
+Buyer may ask Seller to make any corrections, regardless of whether they were cited by an inspector.

+3. Buyer's Notice.
 Buyer has 4 options upon the end of the negotiated inspection period (Buyer's Notice):

-- 1) approve the inspection and waive the contingency, - 2) disapprove the inspection and terminate the agreement, - 3) request further inspection(s) in which case the inspection period will be extended by the negotiated time period and shall commence on the day after the notice of additional inspection(s) is given, or - 4) propose corrections or modifications to the agreement.
+- 1) approve the inspection and waive the contingency, - 2) disapprove the inspection and terminate the agreement, - 3) request further time in which case the inspection period will be extended by the negotiated time period and shall commence on the day after the notice of additional inspection(s) is given (this is the only instance in which a portion of the inspection report should be provided to Seller - the inspectors recommendation for further evaluation), or - 4) propose corrections or modifications to the agreement.

-If the Buyer fails to give any notice at the end of the inspection time period, the contingency is deemed waived.
+If Buyer fails to give any notice at the end of the inspection time period, the contingency is deemed waived.

+- 4. Inspection Report.
+Buyer shall not provide the inspection report or portions of the report to Seller unless Seller requests otherwise by checking a box under paragraph 4.
+If Buyer provides the report or any section of the report, the contingency shall be conclusively deemed waived. - 5.
+Additional Time for Inspections.
+If the inspector recommends, Buyer shall have additional time for further evaluation of any item by a specialist at Buyer's option and expense.

+6. Buyer's Request of Repairs or Modifications.
-Seller must give notice within the negotiated time period and has 4 options upon receipt of a notice for corrections or modifications from the Buyer (Seller's Response):

-- 1) agree to the corrections or modifications at which time the contingency is now satisfied, - 2) agree to some of the corrections or modifications, - 3) reject all corrections or modifications, or - 4) offer different or additional corrections or modifications.

-Buyer shall have the negotiated time period to reply to the Seller's reply to their request for corrections or modifications (assuming the Seller did not agree to the proposed corrections and modifications).
-In this, the Buyer's Reply, Buyer shall have 3 options:

-- 1) accept the Seller's response at which time the contingency is deemed satisfied. - 2) agree with the Seller on other remedies (e.g., resolve in further negotiations), or - 3) disapprove the inspection and terminate the agreement receiving a refund of their earnest money.
+- a.
+Seller must give notice within the negotiated time period and has 4 options upon receipt of a notice for corrections or modifications from the Buyer (Seller's Response): - 1) agree to the corrections or modifications at which time the contingency is now satisfied, - 2) agree to some of the corrections or modifications, - 3) reject all corrections or modifications, or - 4) offer different or additional corrections or modifications. - Buyer shall have the negotiated time period to reply to Seller's reply to their request for corrections or modifications (assuming Seller did not agree to the proposed corrections and modifications).
+In this Buyer's Reply, Buyer shall have 3 options: - 1) accept Seller's response at which time the contingency is deemed satisfied, - 2) agree with Seller on other remedies (e.g., resolve in further negotiations), or - 3) disapprove the inspection and terminate the agreement receiving a refund of their earnest money.